-Accountability and transparency of management system and decision-making process d Guide post Some information on the fishery's performance and management action is generally available on request to stakeholders. for any actions or lack of action associated with findings and relevant recommendations emerging from research, information on the fishery's performance and management actions and describes how the management system responded Met?
-Yes Yes Yes Rationa Rationale
+1 Accountability and transparency of management system and decision-making process - Guide post Some information on the fishery's performance and management action is generally available on request to stakeholders.
+Information on the fishery's performance and management action is available on request, and explanations are provided for any actions or lack of action associated with findings and relevant recommendations emerging from research, monitoring, evaluation and review activity. information on the fishery's performance and management s Met?
+Yes Yes Yes Rationale